-- Inflation will be less than 2.0% for 2019-2020 Population growth will be less than 1.0%. - The District will pay its full contribution to PERS.
-Health care premiums are projected to increase by 12%. - Water Sales will continue to support the purchase of source water. - Property tax assessed valuation for the General Fund will be \$.1259/\$1000. - The Exempt Bond amount is \$773,700 as the ad valorem property taxes to be certified for collection to pay Bond indebtedness. - The budget will address the District's major capital improvements approved in the 2010 Water Master Plan to include Phase-4 source water improvements. - This budget also considers capital budget cost identified in the 2016 Beaver Creek Conceptual Design Report and the 2017 Beaver Creek Preliminary Engineering Report (PER) and Environmental Report (ER), and final design of Phase-4 improvements. - Existing physical assets of the District will be maintained at current levels in an effort to extend their useful life. - The District and staff will comply with all Federal and State budget requirements.
+- Inflation will be less than 2.0% for 2020-2021 Population growth will be less than 1.0%. - The District will pay its full contribution to PERS.
+Health care premiums are projected to increase by 18%. - Water Sales will continue to support the purchase of source water. - Due to the current economic crises the District will not increase water rates for 2020/2021. - Property tax assessed valuation for the General Fund will be \$.1259/\$1000. - The Exempt Bond amount is \$745,000 as the ad valorem property taxes to be certified for collection to pay Bond indebtedness. - The budget will address the District's major capital improvements approved in the 2010 Water Master Plan to include Phase-IV Source Water Improvements. - This budget also considers capital budget cost identified in the 2016 Beaver Creek Conceptual Design Report and the 2017 Beaver Creek Preliminary Engineering Report (PER) and Environmental Report (ER), and final design of Phase-IV improvements. - Existing physical assets of the District will be maintained at current levels in an effort to extend their useful life. - The District and staff will comply with all Federal and State budget requirements.